datawire/ambassador-docs/docs/cloud/latest/service-catalog/quick-start/index.md

 </div>

-<Alert severity="info">Looking for the link to sign in to Service Catalog? <a href="https://app.getambassador.io/cloud/catalog">Click here!</a> If you haven't configured your cluster yet the catalog will be empty, you first need to complete with this quick start guide.</Alert>
+<Alert severity="info">Looking for the link to sign in to Service Catalog? <a href="https://app.getambassador.io/cloud/catalog">Click here!</a> If you haven't configured your cluster yet the catalog will be empty.
+Follow this guide to configure your cluster.</Alert>

+## Kubernetes annotations

+Service Catalog aggregates the Kubernetes annotations on your services into a single portal for your developers to reference.
+Learn more about [adding metadata to services using Kubernetes annotations](../concepts/annotations/).

 ## Prerequisites